 “This is an awesome campground for families.
 Tons to do.
 We love the mountain biking trails.
-Perfect for all levels and ages.
-Make your reservations early as it books up a year ahead of time.” —The Dyrt camper Edward R.Camp Here
+Perfect for all levels and ages.” —The Dyrt camper Edward R.Camp Here

 White sand beach camping is plentiful along the five keys of Fort De Soto Campground.
 Off the coast of west Florida, the campground offers 238 camping sites, seven miles of paved trail, and a 2,200-foot, barrier-free nature trail that makes the natural wonder of Fort De Soto accessible to everyone, regardless of ability.
 And the park is pet-friendly, featuring a dog park for canine camping companions.

 If you take to the waters in a canoe or kayak, watch out for wildlife.
 Shark and manatee sightings are common around De Soto.

 “I saved the best for last (in my opinion) there is a TOTALLY AWESOME DOG BEACH which was definitely the main reason I picked the park to visit.
 A nice stretch of beach where my dogs had an excellent time playing in the water, weeds and sand.” –The Dyrt camper Shelly S.Camp Here